Accèder directement au contenu

 Course prerequisites

-Undergraduate level in population, community, and ecosystem ecology.
-Students are expected to have been trained on the topics of population dynamics, species interactions, community diversity and stability, biogeography, ecosystem structure and nutrient cycles.
-The course will build on simple modeling approaches such as Lotka-Volterra equations and non-linear functional responses.
+Students are expected to have received introductory training on the topics of population dynamics, species interactions, community diversity and stability, biogeography, ecosystem function and biogeochemical cycles.

 Course objectives and description